Elastic-Softworks/worldenv/README.md

 # WORLDENV

 Web-based game engine powered by TypeScript, AssemblyScript, Three.js, and Pixi.js.
+Includes WORLDEDIT, a professional integrated development environment for game creation.

 ## Overview

 WORLDENV is a hybrid game engine designed for high-performance web games.
 It combines TypeScript for game logic with AssemblyScript for performance-critical operations, providing a development environment that mirrors traditional C/Assembly workflows for the modern web platform.

+The engine is paired with WORLDEDIT, a cross-platform game editor built with Electron that provides visual tools for creating, editing, and managing WORLDENV projects through an integrated workflow similar to established engines like Godot and Unity.

 ## Architecture